 IGNORING THE ISSUE

-While testing for performance-enhancing drugs was included in the CBA reached between the NHL and NHLPA in 2005 — players can be subjected to three no-notice tests from the start of training camp through the end of the regular season — Laraque claims there initially was reluctance to recognize a problem.
+While testing for performance-enhancing drugs was included in the CBA reached between the NHL and NHLPA in 2005 — players can be subjected to three no-notice tests, ranging in what is tested and how it is administered which you can read more about if you go to this link, from the start of training camp through the end of the regular season — Laraque claims there initially was reluctance to recognize a problem.